clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 <small>There's also a strange mechanic for number of chargers and a possibility of depleting it by hitting the barrier with certain high-levels spells, but this is not really relevant here.</small>

 You'll note how much more loosely worded this is.
-It leaves a lot of room for interpretation, does _not_ reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences is all we got.
+It leaves a lot of room for interpretation, does _not_ reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences are all we got.
 I noted what spells each face comes closest to in the table, but there's still a lot of questions arising from it:

 ### Questions
 #### 1. Gas as in state of matter?